YamahaCoded/OllamaBot/README.md

 # OllamaBot

-A simple discord bot written in Python using Ollama to run a language model
+A simple discord bot written in Python 3.12.3 using Ollama to run language models

-To use it, install Ollama, download a model and get your own bot token, then replace model field and bot token
+## How to Run

-# Instructions
+Replace model field and bot token on main
 Run ```pip install -r requirements.txt``` on console to set up the requirements
 Use python 3.12.3